Templates power the generation of personalized content in Matik. Templates consist of:

 Single Slide View

-Double-click on a slide to see the full view of that slide.
+For presentation templates, you can use single slide view to drill down into individual slides.
 Within Single Slide view you can add and manage the dynamic content on a slide by selecting dynamic content from the left hand side bar or clicking on the dynamic content on the slide.

 To return to the full slides grid view, click on the Grid View Icon at the bottom right of the screen.